RAT: Bridging RNN Efficiency and Attention Accuracy via Chunk-based Sequence Modeling

-We begin our study by examining pretraining perplexity as a foundational measure of architectural performance, showing that \rat lies between \attn and \rnn.
-The main results are presented in \autoref{fig:ablate_pretrain}(b) and (c).
-In (b), on a 200M model, increasing the size of the chunk leads to higher perplexity.
+\paragraph{Pretraining} In \autoref{fig:ablate_pretrain}(b) and (c), we begin our study by examining pretraining perplexity as a foundational measure of architectural performance, demonstrating that \rat falls between \attn and \rnn.
+In (b), using a 200M model, we observe that increasing the chunk size leads to higher perplexity while reducing FLOPs.
 Viewing \attn as \(L=1\) and \rnn as \(L=T\), we observe perplexities of 13.26 for \attn, 13.42 for \ratl{64}, 13.72 for \ratl{256}, and 14.31 for \rnn.
-Interestingly, increasing the training context from \(T = 8192\) to \(T = 32768\) causes a sharp increase in perplexity for \rnn, while \attn and \rat remain stable.
-Note that on a 200M model, the PPL may not decrease steadily when going to longer sequences.
-We then scale up to a 1.3B model trained on web data, which primarily consists of short sequences (often under 2K tokens) concatenated with separator tokens to construct 4K-length contexts.
-In this regime, we find that the chunk length should be reduced to 16 to match the performance of \attn.
-Once again, increasing the size of the chunks and thus reducing the FLOPs leads to higher perplexity, strengthening the trade-off and intermediate nature of \rat.
+Interestingly, increasing the training context from \(T = 8192\) to \(T = 32768\) leads to a sharp rise in perplexity for \rnn, while both \attn and \rat remain stable, demonstrating the pitfalls of full-sequence compression.
+We then scale up to a 1.3B model trained on web data, which primarily consists of short sequences (often under 1K tokens) concatenated with separator tokens to construct 4K-length contexts.
+We find that \ratl{16} gives the comparable performance to \attn, and again \rat with different chunk sizes exhibits behavior intermediate between \attn and \rnn.